flying-dutchmen/3DS-Sails/README.md

-# 3DS Sails
+# 3DS Sails - So tell your %^#@ing Spider-Woman

-####24bit "true-colour" Canvas for the Nintendo 3ds platform
+####24bit "true-colour" Canvas for the Nintendo 3DS platform
-####versatile get & set for both pixil or rectangular-regions
+####versatile get & set for both pixil or rectangular-regions.
+Use Text, Lines, Boxes, Poly, Circles & Ellipse.
-####flexible output left, right, bottom & ... text, Lines, Boxes, Poly, Circles, Ellipse.
+####Elegant use of left, right, bottom & ... gfxFramebuffer's as your Canvas.

 All source Code with exception of "Dual_for" presented has undergone debuging & passed Eg. is functional/usable.
-The *.c Sources & demos presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!
+The *.c Sources & snippets presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!
-To steno-graph, laymen others a "glips &or new appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's!
+To steno-graph, laymen others a "glips &or new appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's! & if you don't like; Well then; it's walk the plank!

 & too many other authours && engineers && pro-liter-riot's mentioned here or not through out "A very sincere Thank-You"!